rizkivmaster/testcoding/README.md

 The objectives of this task is to implement login and registration step for normal user and seller of Shopee.
+The website was developed in python-flask.

+To run the website, the developer should make sure that virtualenv installed and the dependencies has already updated.
+You can do it by executing: sudo virtualenv venv venv ./bin/activate pip install -r requirements.txt

+Having them set up, continue to execute the python program: python bws.py

 What has already implemented in this project are following:
 1. User Login